vasilev17/JavaFx-Who-wants-to-be-a-millionaire/README.md

 ## Credits
-Special thank's to *https://github.com/danaildimitrov2003*  for taking part in developing the UI of the game.
+Special thanks to @danaildimitrov2003 for taking part in developing the UI of the game.